crabby-lang/crabby/README.md

 Note: **Crabby** supports commenting, use `//` to comment out a code or leave a silly message :3

 Speaking of comments, **Crabby** also support `Docstrings`!

+## FAQs

+> `Q`: Is Crabby going to be the new Python or Rust?

+Not really!
+This is just a hobby and fun project of mine, doesn't mean it's going to be the next big thing.
+But i build crabby because i love learning and experimenting how programming languages are made.

+> `Q:` What problems Crabby will fix?

+I'm going to very honest and be humble on this one, but Crabby will try to fix the problems that languages face like complexity in their syntax and slow runtime/compile time.

+Will it happen right now?
+Not yet, but could be, maybe one day you as the developer reading this could contribute the future of Crabby 😎

+> `Q`: Why does it have brackets and other non-Pythonic syntaxes if it aims to be one?

+Well i didn't say it's going to be FULLY pythonic, there are hints of pythonic style syntaxes but **Crabby** is multi-paradigm meaning you don't alway expect everything to be fully pythonic.
+It is great for python users that wants a functional approach language.

 ## Package Manager📦